KrAG2000/CodePlaneAI/README.md

 # CodePlaneAI MVP

-This is a **basic working version** of the microservice you described.

-It does four real things already:
+It does four real things (For now!
+More features planned):

 1. accepts a plain-English engineering trigger,
 2. triages it into a structured execution plan,